solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 The Azure portal makes calls to the Azure Management API similar to how the Azure CLI and Powershell does.

 - Open a new PowerShell window, run the following commands.
-Be sure to set the subscritionId and resourceGroup variables with the values you copied from above:
+Be sure to set the subscriptionId and resourceGroup variables with the values you copied from above:

 ```PowerShell
 $token = $(Get-AzAccessToken -ResourceUrl "https://management.azure.com/").token